jmb1993/rockpaperscissors/w01/d02/ASSIGNMENT/w01_d02_homework.md

 #### 2. Using conditional statement.
 Write the statements that checks to see if a beer buyer is over 21.
 We want to sell the booze!
 However, we can't sell to minors.
-Write an **if/else** statement that prompt to ask someone's age and alert a response depending their input. :beer:
+Write an **if/else** statement that prompt to ask someone's age and alert a response depending on input. :beer:

 #### 3. Hello operators.
 Take the following math statements and turn them into JavaScript statements.
 Use variables where they make sense.:metal: